Running a Charitable Company

 This advice will help your committee/ board to adhere to Principle 2 of the Code of Good Governance: The board’s responsibilities, legal requirements and obligations.

 The directors are the persons charged with running a company on behalf of the members.
+In a charitable company the directors will also be known as the charity trustees.
 Some people will not be eligible to become a director, for example, an undischarged bankrupt or anyone under the age of 16.
 Whenever a director joins the company, Form AP01 should be completed and when a director retires, Form TM01 should be completed and both sent to Companies House within 14 days.
-The registers of directors should also be updated immediately.
+The registers of directors should also be updated immediately as well as the charity register at the Charity Commission.

 Directors are responsible for ensuring that certain administration and reporting requirements are implemented and adhered to as outlined below.